WPManageNinja/fluentsupport-dev-docs/docs/hooks/filters/_user_authentication_filters.md

 **Reference**
 `apply_filters('fluent_support/custom_registration_form_fields', $customFields)`

-<b>`$customFields` is specifically for showcasing custom registration form fields.
-However, keep in mind that the actual structure in the main code might have slight differences, and you can find the registration form field array defined in main code.</b>
+<b>`$customFields` is used here as an illustrative variable to represent the raw array value found in the main filter, demonstrating the custom registration form fields data.</b>

 This filter is located in <br>